heyjdp/heyjdp.github.io/content/posts/linux/linux-command-line-reminder.md

 [^2]: *How to generate a strong password on the Linux command line*, https://ostechnix.com/4-easy-ways-to-generate-a-strong-password-in-linux

-[^3]: *Three Git Configurations that Should Be the Default*, https://spin.atomicobject.com/2020/05/05/git-configurations-default/ hould Be the Default*, https://spin.atomicobject.com/2020/05/05/git-configurations-default/
+[^3]: *Three Git Configurations that Should Be the Default*, https://spin.atomicobject.com/2020/05/05/git-configurations-default/ hould Be the Default*, https